-I was born in Schweidnitz, Silesia (south-east Germany, now part of Poland), in my paternal grandparents’ apartment building.
-It was a lovely building, so I’ve been told, with a majestic central staircase leading all the way to the top floor and the roof, where the family would spend leisure time and from where they would enjoy a view of the town and the splendid Sudeten Mountains.
+I was born in Schweidnitz, Silesia, in south-east Germany, which is now part of Poland since the War, in my grandparents’ apartment building.
+A lovely building with a majestic central staircase leading all the way to the top floor and to the roof, where the family would spend leisure time and from where they would enjoy an un-obstructed view of the town and the splendid Sudeten Mountains.

-Six months later, for safety reasons due to World War II, my mother returned to her maternal home in Bremerhaven (north-west Germany) where I grew up, until I moved to the Isle of Mallorca.
+Six months later, for safety reasons due to World War II, my mother returned to her maternal home in Bremerhaven in north-west Germany, where I grew up, until I moved to the Isle of Mallorca as an adult.

 Five years later, the year of Expo67 in Montreal, I moved to Canada.
 After living for two years in Durham, North Carolina, I returned to Canada and settled in Ottawa where I founded the New Edinburgh Players, a fundraising community theatre.
 Thirty-three years later, having produced 53 plays, I retired as the group’s artistic director and occasional actor and am now having the time of my life writing sizzling and entertaining romance novels set in a theatre environment.
 When I'm not writing, I paint decorative watercolours, spend time in Paris, drink too much tea, indulge in sushi and the occasional glass of red wine.